Beading (Manek) Tutorial – Part 3: Interior Beading

 Easy peasy, completed 3 rows.

 This is the wrong side of the canvas.
 The horizontal thread on the top row is the 1.5″ thread anchoring I mentioned above.
-You can do with or without a knot, but I prefer to knot it since it is more secure for beading work.
+You can do it with or without a knot, but I prefer to knot it since it is more secure for beading work.

 *When you are working from left to right, always thread-in upward diagonally to the top right corner of the square.